Abir-Shaikh/Learn_Postgresql/README.md

 Give it a ⭐ to support my work!

-Open an issue or PR if you’d like to improve it
+Open an issue or PR if you’d like to improve it...